This checklist is designed to give you a quick review of what to do before leaving your home country.

 - Apply for a Social Security Number.
 Bring your passport, DS-2019, and Vanderbilt offer letter to the Social Security Administration which is located at 120 Athens Way, Nashville, 37228.
 Mondays, Tuesdays, Thursdays, and Fridays: 9am to 3pm.
 Wednesdays: 9am to 12pm.
 Closed Saturdays and Sundays.

-- Request access to the GLACIER Tax Database
+- Have your hiring department or supervisor Request access to the GLACIER Tax Database from the International Tax Office (ITO).

 - Attend New Staff Orientation to learn about health insurance plans and benefits.
 You can learn more about this orientation at http://hr.vanderbilt.edu/training/newstafforientation.php